rlarcombe/grabbit/README.md

 		 => "Search the world's information, including webpages, images, videos and more.
 Google has many special features to help you find exactly what you're looking for."

-Array of image URLs from the page:

-(In this example there is only one, but some pages may have several suitable images)
+Array of image URLs from the page.
+(In this example there is only one, but some pages may have several suitable images):

 		scrape.images
 		 => ["http://www.google.com/intl/en_ALL/images/srpr/logo1w.png"]